 Bradley Miller, Director of Choral Activities

-Bradley Miller is assistant professor of music and director of choral activities at the University of Minnesota, Morris, where he oversees all aspects of the choral program and conducts the Concert Choir and Chamber Singers.
+Bradley Miller is associate professor of music and director of choral activities at the University of Minnesota, Morris, where he oversees all aspects of the choral program and conducts the Concert Choir and Chamber Singers.
 He also teaches courses in conducting, music arranging, and studio voice.
 He has studied conducting with several distinguished teachers, including Bruce Chamberlain, Kathy Saltzman Romey, René Clausen, Matthew Mehaffey, and Elizabeth Schauer.
 His conducting skills were recognized at the 2008 National ACDA Convention where he was a finalist in the graduate student conducting competition.
 An active guest conductor, has enjoyed visiting artist engagements in California, Minnesota, Iowa, North Dakota, Oregon, West Virginia, Brazil, and Canada.

 Miller resides in Morris with his wife, Ana, and their two sons, Nicholas and Lucas.